 For appraisal purposes, the appraiser discloses that no knowledge of the existence of the contamination on the subject property.
 The appraiser is not qualified to detect the extent of hazardous waste or toxic materials nor estimate the cost to cure.
 We will estimate the market value of the subject as if clean, but reserve the right to modify the opinion of market value if found otherwise.

 Site Improvements

-The site is improved with a commercial building.
-The improvements will not be impacted by the road project.
+The site is improved with a retail and apartment buildings.
+The building improvements will not be impacted by the acquisition or the road project.